 Eventually, I gave up blogging on GI’s community blog section, because she posted there too.
 There was no interaction – I literally just couldn’t handle the daily panic attacks from scrolling down and seeing her name.

 A year after graduating, I went back for a friend’s graduation – we’d known each other for over a decade, and I wanted to be there to see him graduate.
 We went into the old radio station to hang out, and campus safety came, and told me that I had to leave, as there was a no contact order that existed between me and another student in the building, and that she had heard my voice.
 I left, shaking.

 This is an incomplete record.
 I don’t remember a lot of things from this nearly three-year period of my life.
 There is such a volume of detail from this period of time that it’s hard to remember it all.
+There’s also a lot I don’t care to talk about.
+It’s very painful.
 I don’t have anything to say about this.
 I don’t want this experience to be a lesson.
 It was just pain, and it remains pain.
 The only reason I’m writing this is because I need to.
 I can’t have a dissociation at work every time I see a tweet about abuse.
 It’s unhealthy, and it’s dangerous.
 I’m not naming her because I’m still fucking terrified of her, and I’m terrified of what she’ll do if she finds this.
-That’s why I’ve snuck it into an edit of a months-old blog post.
 Abuse is awful, and it never stops, and it never stops being scary.
 I need to speak, but I also need to be left alone.
 What am I supposed to do with that?